ARM-software/acle/README.md

 process gives users earlier access to new features, clarifications, and corrections.

-The PDF version of the documents can be retrieved from the [releases](https://github.com/ARM-software/acle/releases) page.
+The PDF versions of the documents can be retrieved from the [releases](https://github.com/ARM-software/acle/releases) page.

 Branch `main` contains the current ACLE specification and ongoing development.